100 Hotels + Resorts Destinations That Lift the Spirit

 - Informative showcase of developments in design for hospitality, the world's fastest growing industry

 "The photography is stunning and the book gives a privileged insight into some of the most beautiful and stylish resorts.
 Highly Recommended!"
+Hot Brands Cool Places

 There are few destinations more alluring than resorts.
-The combination of an evocative location, lavish rooms, exceptional service and architecture that's designed to inspire, has long been irresistible to travelers.
+The combination of an evocative location, lavish rooms, exceptional service and architecture that's designed to inspire, has long been irresistible to travellers.
 In the past decade, however, the global search for stylish getaways has become so intense that hospitality has now become the world's fastest growing industry.

 Few people understand the nature of resorts and the secrets of designing them more than the world-renowned architects and designers, Wimberly Allison Tong & Goo (WATG), whose mission over the last six decades has been 'to design experiences that lift the spirit'.
 Having created hundreds of exclusive destinations for well-known companies such as the Four Seasons, Sheraton and Hyatt, ranging from luxurious island resorts to exotic desert getaways, sophisticated urban hideaways, and cool mountaintop retreats, WATG has become a respected name in the area of resorts and hotels.
 Some of their extraordinary projects include the Hotel Bora Bora in French Polynesia, The Palace of the Lost City in South Africa, The Ritz-Carlton Laguna Niguel in California, and the Hyatt Regency in Kauai Resort & Spa in Hawaii.